-The tabulation on commuting population was planned to throw light on the daily movement of workers and students commuting between homes and places of work or school with respect to the number, direction and economic characterisics of commuters and means of their transportation.
+The tabulation on commuting population is planned to throw light on the daily movement of workers and students commuting between homes and places of work or school with respect to the number, directions and economic characteristics of commuters and means of their transportation.
 The results of this tabulation are also used to calculate the daytime population in each locality to be compared with the respective nighttime population, that is, census population.
-Statistics of commuting population as well as the daytime population are to be available in Volume 6: Commutation by the end of September 1972.(5) One-Percent Sample Tabulation
+Statistics of commuting population as well as the daytime population will become available in Volume 6: Commutation (containing the results for Okinawa) published at the Bureau of Statistics, Prime Minister's Office, by the end of October in 1972.

+(5) One-Percent Sample Tabulation

-The one-percent sample tabulation was carried out to offer a prompt report of the 1970 Population Census concerning the basic characteristics of population for Japan, prefectures and cities of 500,000 inhabitants or more by using sample households with the sampling ratio of one to one hundred.
+The one-percent sample tabulation is to be carried out to offer a prompt report of the 1970 Population Census concerning the basic characteristics of population for Japan, prefectures (including Okinawa) and cities of 500,000 inhabitants or more by using sample households with the sampling ratio of one to one hundred.

-The results were published in Prompt Report of the Basic Findings of the 1970 Population Census on October 1, 1971.
+The results will be published in Prompt Report of the Basic Findings of the 1970 Population Census which will be issued by the Bureau of Statistics, Prime Minister's Office in the summer of 1971.